aneeshmurali-n/AMN-STM32-Flasher/README.md

 ### ⚙️ Supported STM32 MCU Families

-They all have internal flash memory starting at `0x08000000` and are fully supported by **ST-LINK_CLI.exe**
-without requiring any changes to the address or tool configuration.

 | Family | Core | Example Devices |
 |:--------|:------|:----------------|
 | **STM32F0** | Cortex-M0 | F030, F042, F072, F091 |